shatha893/Notes/Machines/SolidState/SolidState.md

 curl "http://localhost/index.html?127.0.0.1;ls&#8221;"

 * ....
 When you start a chroot environment, you are generally already root, so you don't need to use sudo or su root.

+* When  I first sshed with mindy I was in a "restricted shell" but now I'm in a chroot environment and I think I need to get out of it.
+* By default, the server is configured to listen for email transactions on network port 25 and administration transactions on port 4555.
+And that's what we exactly had on our machine.
 <br/><br/>